 2. Get rid of as many distractions as possible

 Is your working environment particularly noisy?
 Do you find you always have your favourite social media platform open in another tab in your browser and you check it frequently?
 If focus is a problem, try an app that let’s you wager real money on reaching your desired word count.
 You can install browser extensions that stop you from visiting certain websites during set hours or for a set length of time that you decide on.

-3. Make sure that you set positive, productive writing goals
+3. Set positive, productive writing goals

 ‘I want to be famous’, ‘I want to be the best romance writer in the world’, and similar types of motivations for writing a novel are dangerous.
 You can place overwhelming pressure on yourself this way.
 Comparing yourself to others or focusing on far off goals rather than what you can achieve right now, today, in the next hour, will make you procrastinate more.
 Instead, write a quick bullet list of why you should squeeze at least 15 minutes of writing in, today.